 The proof of Theorem~\ref{theorem:identifiability from discrete observations} can be found in Appendix~\ref{proof:theorem2.2}.
 Here, \textbf{any} $d+1$ equally-spaced error-free observations means that the time interval between two consecutive observations: $\Delta t$ can take any positive value.
 In other words, the identifiability of the ODE system will not be influenced by the time-space between consecutive observations.

 Now, in addition to the identifiability condition from a whole trajectory (condition~A1), when only discrete observations are available, we further require that $A$ has $d$ distinct real eigenvalues (condition A2).
 This condition seems to be restrictive, however, due to the limited observations (a set of equally-spaced observations sampled from a single trajectory), the condition cannot be relaxed.
-The reasons are as follows: (1) \textbf{Distinct eigenvalues}: as discussed in \citet{qiu2022identifiability}, almost every $A\in \mathbb{R}^{d\times d}$ (w.r.t. the Lebesgue measure on $\mathbb{R}^{d\times d}$) has $d$ distinct eigenvalues based on random matrix theory \citep{lehmann1991eigenvalue, tao2012topics}.
+The reasons are as follows: (1) \textbf{Distinct eigenvalues}: as discussed in \citep{qiu2022identifiability}, almost every $A\in \mathbb{R}^{d\times d}$ (with respect to the Lebesgue measure on $\mathbb{R}^{d\times d}$) has $d$ distinct eigenvalues based on random matrix theory \citep{lehmann1991eigenvalue, tao2012topics}.
 Therefore, $A$ has $d$ distinct eigenvalues is a natural and reasonable assumption.
 In addition, to guarantee the ODE system \eqref{eq:ODE model} is $(\boldsymbol{x}_0, A)$ identifiable from any $d+1$ equally-spaced observations sampled from a single trajectory, we need $d$ consecutive observations of them to be linearly independent.
 To ensure any d equally-spaced observations sampled from a single trajectory are linearly independent, matrix A has $d$ distinct eigenvalues is a necessary condition.
 Moreover, in Section~\ref{section:asymptotic normality}, to derive the explicit formula of the asymptotic covariance matrix of the NLS estimator's asymptotic normal distribution, we require the parameter matrix has $d$ distinct eigenvalues.
-We will discuss this in detail in Section~\ref{section:asymptotic normality}.
-(2) \textbf{Real eigenvalues}: according to \citet[Corollary 6.4]{stanhope2014identifiability}, a matrix with complex eigenvalues is not identifiable from any set of equally-spaced observations sampled from a single trajectory.
+(2) \textbf{Real eigenvalues}: according to \citep[Corollary 6.4]{stanhope2014identifiability}, a matrix with complex eigenvalues is not identifiable from any set of equally-spaced observations sampled from a single trajectory.
 Therefore, we require the eigenvalues to be real.